Check Digital Signature

 If your Adobe Acrobat Reader is less than version 8.0, you will not be able to verify the digital signature in the PDF properly.

-The instructions below assume you have Version 8.0 and above of Adobe Acrobat installed on your PC.
+The instructions below assume you have Version 8.0 or above of Adobe Acrobat installed on your PC.

 How to verify the digital signature in the PDF file